Freedisch/fastycall/README.md

 ## Running the Application

-To start the development server:
+To start the development frontend server:

 ```
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

+## Running the Server

+To run the server and AI model checkout the `call-system` folder [README file](https://github.com/Freedisch/fastycall/tree/main/call-system)

 ## Project Architecture